 Emmanuel Balla (Manny) is my dream guy!
 He is the only one who understands my crazy mind.
 Though we have plenty of things in common, we are also opposite in a lot of ways.
 I am LOUD, sometimes high energy, and he is my calming dose to bring me back to reality.
 He is a hard working man who used to work 2 jobs to support our family.
 Yes, 2 jobs!
 But not anymore since we have moved to Texas!
-He is currently happy working 1 job as an AV Tech for a conference center in Irving, Texas.
+He is currently happy working 1 job as an AV Tech for a conference center.

 Our love story began in July 2007.
 I went on my first missions trip to Hyderabad, India.
 He was a 23-year-old Pastor’s son, and I was the 19-year-old Puertorican/Dominican girl from New Jersey.
 After we met we started talking and after talking to him I knew one day I was going to marry him one way or another.
 Never in a million years did I think I would fall for an Indian man.
 He had everything I was looking for, big eyes, wonderful smile, but what also mattered was his character and values.
 After being home three days and talking to Manny on the phone everyday, he said the magic words, “I love you!”
 With an instant reaction I said, “I love you too.”
 We were inseparable over the phone!
 We dated long distance for a year and a half.
 The three things we say that made our relationship succeed were communication, trust, and honesty.
 In January 2009 we became engaged and had a traditional engagement ceremony in India.
 After coming home I filed a fiancé visa for Manny.
 Once it got approved we had 90 days to get married.
 Manny arrived in America 3 weeks before our wedding.
 On October 10, 2009 we were married in front of 120 of our family and friends.